Clay Wildfire Lawyers

 Experiencing a wildfire can be overwhelming and devastating.
 In the immediate aftermath, it’s crucial to take specific steps to ensure your safety and set the foundation for a successful compensation claim.
 Here’s a guide to help you navigate this challenging time:

-1. Ensure Safety And Contact Authorities — Prioritize your safety by finding a secure location.
+1. Prioritize Safety and Contact Authorities — Put your safety first by finding a secure location.
 If you or your family are in danger, call 911 immediately to report the wildfire and get emergency assistance.

 • Inventory Damages — List all damaged properties, including homes, belongings, and business assets.